lngnmn2/planC/docs/esoteric.md

 Actually, $x|_, \forall x$, which means `x` or *everything else*, which corresponds to an *introduction of a logical disjunction*.

-Every single entity is implicitly *partitioned* by from everything else, by its structure or via membrane, or by just being a distinct sub-process.
+Every single entity is implicitly *partitioned* from everything else (not just for an external observer, but actually) by its structure (like molecules) or via a membrane (like individual cells), or by just being a distinct sub-process (like atoms).

 Mathematicians have abstracted away these subtle differences.
 This is a mistake, it yields *empty*, too general to be applicable, abstractions.

 Yes, yes, pure mathematicians are not concerned with such &ldquo;irrelevant redundancy&rdquo; like existence, *applicability* or representation of their &ldquo;objects&rdquo;.
 So we are not so much concerned with pure mathematicians.

-<a id="org71059ef"></a>
+<a id="orgfd0a773"></a>

 ## Isomorphic structures